Keyboard shortcuts

 )

-This handler calls get_dependency_result() three times — once for each upstream transform.
+Three @depends_on entries compose the function signature — each injects a typed result from an upstream transform step.
 The orchestrator guarantees all three have completed successfully before this step runs.
 If any transform failed (after exhausting its retries), this step never executes.
+The service function contains the cross-source aggregation logic.

 Creating a Task